agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/core/03_enhanced_agent_wrapper_design.md

 ## 📝 **Conclusion**

 The Enhanced Agent Wrapper provides a powerful bridge between agents and the user endpoint tool system.
-By combining tool discovery, information provision, and progress tracking, it gives agents access to powerful tools while maintaining agent autonomy in tool selection.
+By combining tool discovery, assignment, and progress tracking, it gives agents access to powerful tools while maintaining a simple user experience.

-**Key Takeaway**: The Enhanced Agent Wrapper makes tools accessible to agents through discovery and information provision, while agents maintain full control over tool selection based on their own logic and understanding of tasks.
+**Key Takeaway**: The Enhanced Agent Wrapper makes tools accessible to agents through automatic discovery and assignment, while users enjoy a simple interface where they just call agent methods and agents handle tool selection internally.